-- School buses travel at slower speeds.
-Expect to slow down and only pass when the bus driver signals you to go by.
+- School buses travel at slower speeds, so expect to slow down and only pass when the bus driver signals you to go by

 safety around stopped school buses

 Because school buses are so big, your visibility around them is limited.
-According to the National Highway Traffic Safety Administration, from 2003 to 2012, 30 percent of school-age pedestrians that died in school transportation-related crashes were struck by another vehicle on the road (PDF).
+According to the National Highway Traffic Safety Administration, from 2005 to 2014, 36 percent of school-age pedestrians that died in school transportation-related crashes were struck by another vehicle on the road.
 In order to protect children, states have enacted stopping laws.
 These laws dictate when you must stop your vehicle for a school bus as well as the severity of penalties you face for any violation.
 The rule of thumb: the second you see the bus lights flashing and the stop sign pop out, be ready to stop.

 penalties for school bus-related violations